jtaylor100/jtaylor100.github.io/values.markdown

 Outcomes
 : Choosing actions with desirable outcomes.

-Each concept is interesting, full of ambiguity (like what does 'desirable' mean to me?) and should be explored.
+Each concept is interesting, full of ambiguity and should be explored.

 Each answer also seem flawed when used wholly.
 If I only ever lived for outcomes and achievement, what kind of person would I become?
 Similarly if I always followed strict morality but never achieved anything, what would I be leaving behind?

-When properly explored, I think each of these concepts could become useful frameworks in deciding between one action or another.
+When properly explored, I think each of these concepts could be used as a framework for deciding between one action or another.

 [normative ethics]: https://en.wikipedia.org/wiki/Normative_Ethics